vincentfusco/tt06_555/README.md

 ## Simulation and Post-Layout Verification

-Below I show my testbench which replicates the above circuit, shown in Fig. 7-5 with:
+Below I show a top-level testbench which replicates the circuit above.

 $`R_A = 1.78k\Omega`$